laurendunn/pymedtermino/doc/tuto_en.rst

 (althought it can be used to write a terminology browser in Python).

-For SNOMED CT and ICD10, the data are not included (because they are not freely redistribuable) but they can be downloaded for free in XML format, for research / academic purpose  (see `Installation`_ for links).
+For SNOMED CT and ICD10, the data are not included (because they are not freely redistribuable) but they can be downloaded in XML format  (see `Installation`_ for links).
 PyMedTermino includes scripts for exporting these data into SQLite3 databases.

 For UMLS, data are not included (for the same reasons, and because they are voluminous).
 Thus, PyMedTermino need to be connected to a MySQL server including UMLS data, as provided by the NLM.